 Plummer Park, Great Hall/Long Hall

-On October 7, 2019, West Hollywood City Council voted unanimously to restart design discussions for Plummer Park.
-The vote comes eight years after West Hollywood put their original plans on hold due to community opposition.
-The city plans to create a 15-20 person Plummer Park committee to review designs and conduct extensive community outreach.
-Joanna Hankamer, the principal planner overseeing the park redesign, has said that "all ideas are on the table."
+On October 7, 2019, West Hollywood City Council voted to restart design discussions for Plummer Park.
+The vote came eight years after West Hollywood put their original plans on hold due to community opposition.
+The city plans created a 15-20 person Plummer Park committee to review designs and conduct extensive community outreach.
+Joanna Hankamer, the principal planner overseeing the park redesign, said that "all ideas are on the table."
 The renewed interest in redesigning Plummer Park comes as the city faces a 2021 deadline to spend $9.25 million on the park, or else they will lose state funding.
-As reported by WeHoville, possible renovations to the Great Hall would come in a later phase.

 This action stemmed from a meeting in December 2013 where the City Council voted 3-2 to proceed with plans to demolish, despite widespread public outcry and the structure's National Register status.
 The unexpected vote was a rejection of a proposal by Councilmember John D'Amico to perform emergency repairs to the buildings and reopen them for public use until a final decision could be made.

 Local advocacy groups Protect Plummer Park and the West Hollywood Preservation Alliance have been outspoken in their opposition and working together to press the city administration for preservation alternatives.
 The city's proposed $41 million redesign and renovation of Plummer Park called for the construction of a 179-space underground parking garage in the center of the park, the demolition of Great Hall/Long Hall for a patch of lawn, and the significant alteration of Fiesta Hall as a performance center that would destroy its original design.
 Specifically, the plan called for the following: